openlookeng/hetu-core/hetu-docs/en/functions/json.md

 Cast to JSON
 ------------

 Casting from `BOOLEAN`, `TINYINT`, `SMALLINT`, `INTEGER`, `BIGINT`, `REAL`, `DOUBLE` or `VARCHAR` is supported.
 Casting from `ARRAY`, `MAP` or `ROW` is supported when the element type of the array is one of the supported types, or when the key type of the map is `VARCHAR` and value type of the map is one of the supported types, or when every field type of the row is one of the supported types.
-Behaviors of the casts are shown with the examples as follows:
+Behaviors of the casts are shown with examples as follows:

 ```
 SELECT CAST(NULL AS JSON); -- NULL